What Does Gateway Rejected Mean?

 This will be applicable whether you are a merchant trying to accept payments or a customer trying to make a purchase.

-Of course, if you would like to access other free US business banking resources, you can start with opening business bank accounts remotely, SS4 instructions, or US LLC taxes.
+Of course, if you would like to access other free US business banking resources, you can start with opening business bank accounts remotely, acquiring an EIN, SS4 instructions, or US LLC taxes.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.